aykarnz/Quizizz_Fun/README.md

 # Quizizz_Fun
-A tiny tool to get all questions with options from Quizizz.com You just need to know roomhash :)
+A tiny tool to get all questions with options in a quiz from Quizizz.com You just need to know roomhash :)

 **********************************************************************